Thursday, January 25, 2024

 I'm also going to just assume Anime films aren't being considered in this Normie discourse since it's technically a completely different Industry.
 But at any rate we got the best Detective Conan film in a decade, Maboroshi which I was not expecting but was awesome, a new Psycho-Pass movie that was great though I had issues with it's message which stem from those I always had even of the original show.
 And a new Miyazaki film which I haven't seen and probably won't but most people seem to think lived up to the expectations.
 I will see the Sailor Moon Cosmos films when they are Dubbed and I'm fairly confident they will be great.

 There is a common claim some people make that children will enjoy everything they see and thus potentially be Nostalgic for it as Adults so the existence of very young people who liked something can never be a vindication.
-I hated Willy Wonka and The Chocolate Factory as a kid, I have Anti-Nostalgia for that movie.
+Well I hated Willy Wonka and The Chocolate Factory as a kid, I have Anti-Nostalgia for that movie.
 And it's not just that, even at my youngest there is plenty of stuff meant for my age demographic I saw and didn't enjoy.

 My firm position is that if anyone liked something no matter how much I don't like it that vindicates it as being Good in some way, even children, especially children if they were even partially the target audience.